 Clinical Rotations: Inpatient

-These 19.5 months of clinical activity are distributed over the three-year fellowship.
+There are 20 months of required inpatient rotations distributed over the three-year fellowship.
 The program aims for flexibility in scheduling, but typically tries to front-load clinical work.
-Most fellows will have 8.5months, 5 months and 3.5 months of clinical time in their first, second, and third years, respectively.
+Typically, fellows have 10 months, 6 months, and 4 months of inpatient rotations in their first, second, and third years, respectively.
 See a typical training schedule.
-There are three major inpatient rotations associated with the DHMC fellowship.
-Fellows have a minimum of 1: six months on the Mary Hitchcock Memorial Hospital (MHMH) pulmonary consultation service, six months supervising housestaff in the MHMH combined medical-surgical-trauma intensive care unit (ICU), and six months at the White River Junction Veterans Administration Hospital (VAMC), where fellows participate in both intensive care and the inpatient pulmonary consultation service.
-Two weeks are spent at an off-site ventilator-weaning facility.
+There are three major inpatient rotations associated with the fellowship.
+Fellows spend 9 months in the various critical care units, including the MICU, SICU, and neuro-critical care units; 4 months on the Mary Hitchcock Memorial Hospital (MHMH) pulmonary consultation service; and 5 months at the White River Junction Veterans Administration Hospital (VAMC), where fellows participate in both intensive care and the inpatient pulmonary consultation service.
+There are also short rotations in airway management and cystic fibrosis (CF), and fellows spend 2 weeks in a ventilator-weaning facility.

-- Inpatient Pulmonary Consultation Service at MHMH: Pulmonary training includes six months on the inpatient consultation service at MHMH.
-The first month of the fellowship is spent on this service to give the fellow ample time to focus on learning the systems of care at our main teaching site.
-On this service, the fellow is responsible for performing all new inpatient and emergency department consultations at MHMH.
-He/she also receives urgent patient and outside provider calls and gives advice appropriately.
-Additionally, urgent outpatient evaluations and procedures are performed by the inpatient consultation fellow with attending supervision.
+- Inpatient Pulmonary Consultation Service at MHMH: Pulmonary training includes 4 months on the inpatient consultation service at MHMH.
+The primary goal of the inpatient pulmonary rotation is to develop the skills necessary for the diagnostic assessment and medical management of complex pulmonary disorders in hospitalized patients.
+On this service, the fellow is responsible for performing all new inpatient and emergency department consultations at MHMH, along with interpretation of PFTs and any necessary inpatient procedures.
+The fellow also receives urgent outpatient and outside provider calls and gives advice appropriately.
+Additionally, urgent outpatient evaluations and procedures are performed by the fellow with attending supervision.

 - Long-term Ventilator Facility: A two-week rotation at the Hospital for Special Care in New Britain, CT, will take place during a fellow's third year.
 During this rotation, fellows will be directly involved in the management of patients with chronic ventilator dependency.